MinishLab/model2vec/README.md

 | WL256            |  78.48  | 76.88  | 80.12 | 69.23 |  87.68 |
 | GloVe_300d       |  77.77  | 81.68 | 84.00   | 55.67 |  89.71 |

-As can be seen, the Model2Vec models outperforms the GloVe and WL256 models on all classification tasks, and is competitive with the all-MiniLM-L6-v2 model while being much faster.
+As can be seen, Model2Vec models outperform the GloVe and WL256 models on all classification tasks, and are competitive with the all-MiniLM-L6-v2 model, while being much faster.

-The scatterplot below shows the relationship between the number of sentences per second and the average classification score.
-The bubble sizes correspond to the number of parameters in the models (larger = more parameters), and the colors correspond to the sentences per second (greener = more sentences per second).
-This plot shows that the Model2Vec models are much faster than the other models, while still being competitive in terms of classification performance with the all-MiniLM-L6-v2 model.
+The figure below shows the relationship between the number of sentences per second and the average classification score.
+The bubble sizes correspond to the number of parameters in the models (larger = more parameters).
+This plot shows that the Model2Vec models are much faster than the other models, while still being competitive in terms of classification performance with the [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model.

 | ![Description](assets/images/speed_vs_accuracy.png) |
 |:--:|
 |*Figure: The average accuracy over all classification datasets plotted against sentence per second.
 The circle size indicates model size.*|

+### Related work

+If you are interested in fast small models, also consider looking at these techniques:
+* [BPEmb](https://bpemb.h-its.org/): GLoVE embeddings trained on BPE-encoded Wikipedias.
+Huge inspiration to this project, multilingual, very fast.
+If you don't find a sentence transformer in the language you need, check this out.
+* [fast-sentence-transformers](https://github.com/davidberenstein1957/fast-sentence-transformers): distillation using Model2Vec comes at a cost.
+If that cost is too steep for you, and you have access to a GPU, this package is for you.
+It automates the quantization and optimization of sentence transformers without loss of performance.
+* [wordllama](https://github.com/dleemiller/WordLlama): Uses the _input_ embeddings of a LLama2 model and then performs contrastive learning on these embeddings.
+As we show above, we think this is a bit overfit on MTEB, as the model is trained on MTEB datasets, and only evaluated on MTEB.
+It provides an interesting point of comparison to Model2Vec, and, fun fact, was invented at the same time.

+If you find other related work, please let us know.

 ## Citing